Application Renewal Process for Returning Volunteers

 Thank you for your past volunteer service – we are excited you are interested in continuing to volunteer with Seattle Public Schools or take on a new volunteer role!

-How to verify if you filed an application with SPS before
+How to verify if you have already filed an application with SPS

 - Go to the application form and check the first two boxes to reach the “User Information” section.